This is it, friends.

 - Cheer for the PSAC schools.
 That’s the PA State Athletic Conference - Bloomsburg, Clarion, Edinboro, Lock Haven.
 They’re tiny, under-funded, teacher colleges, who are Division 2 in all sports, except wrestling.
 Cheer for them.

 - Cheer for Army.
 Do you like America?
+The land of the free, home of the brave?
 Good, then cheer for Army.
 Go Army.
 Beat Navy.
+And may the wings of liberty never lose a feather.

 HOW TO WATCH